hossamnasser938/JavaScript-Essential-Training-Course-Documentation/4. Functions and Objects/functions_and_objects.md

 console.log(biggest);
 ```
 Would we get the code of the function?
 No, we would get the output of the function which is in this case the biggest from (5 / 7, 8 / 9).
-* You may know wonder why we wrap a block of code in a function if we will call it just once.
-Why not we simply execute this could with no function?
+* You may now wonder why we wrap a block of code in a function if we will call it just once.
+Why not we simply execute this with no function?
 Untill now I have no idea.

 ## Variable scope
 * The scope of a variable is where in your code the variable is accessible.